FinCEN Files: Deutsche Bank tops list of suspicious transactions | DW | 20.09.2020

 Nadir Döviz and Deutsche Bank both declined to answer specific questions about their involvement with each other and with Reza Zarrab.
 But what is apparent is a pattern of Deutsche Bank connections with suspicious customers.

-The FinCEN Files reveal that Deutsche Bank also moved money for an oil refinery in Turkmenistan, despite it being in possible violation of Iranian sanctions.
+The FinCEN Files reveal that Deutsche Bank also conducted transactions for an oil refinery in Turkmenistan, despite it being in possible violation of Iranian sanctions.

-Deutsche Bank's US affiliate filed two SARs in October 2014 and February 2015.
+Deutsche Bank's US affiliate filed two SARs in October 2014 and February 2015 related to these transactions.

-In these documents, Deutsche Bank reports that "Turkmenbashi Oil Processing Complex is still involved in commercial activities restricted under EU sanctions," on the grounds that it exports liquid petroleum gas to Iran.
+In these reports, Deutsche Bank states that "Turkmenbashi Oil Processing Complex is still involved in commercial activities restricted under EU sanctions," on the grounds that it exports liquid petroleum gas to Iran.
 Turkmenbashi Oil is the biggest oil and gas producer in Turkmenistan.

 According to the SARs filed by Deutsche Bank TCA, it facilitated transactions worth $168.5 million between April and September 2014 for Turkmenbashi Oil.